We are going to begin in Ephesians 6:12:

 The word "devil" is the Greek word diabolos, which means, "slanderer; defamer."

-In Revelation 12, he's referred to as "the great red dragon."
+In Revelation 12:3, he is referred to as "the great red dragon."
 "Great" points of the magnitude of Satan's power and his activity in the world.
 "Red" emphasizes his murderous and bloodthirsty character, and his behavior throughout history.
 "Dragon" pictures his ferocious and intensely cruel nature.
 This name is especially related to his end-time character, when God removes all restraints and allows him to go his natural way to become what he naturally is.

 I think the Great Tribulation is going to be a time when people are going to see him for what he really is.
-God's going to expose him.
+God is going to expose him.
 Then he's going to put him away for a while.

 Have you ever wondered why God's going to release him after 1000 years?
 Why doesn't He just put him away for good?
 Well, I think the reason might be—I don't know if it's the only reason—that in the end, those people going into the Millennium are going to be able to see him for what he is, the great deceiver whom they have worshipped.
 And then they are going to know who the Lord is.
 But what happens after the 1000 years?
-Well, you have a resurrection, physical resurrections of people who do not know this yet.
+There is a physical resurrection of people who will not have known this yet.
 So they, too, perhaps need to know who and what he is.
 God's going to show them.
 Then He's going to put him away for good in the Lake of Fire.

 He's also referred to as "the serpent of old," and this clearly identifies him as Satan and draws our attention to his crafty character and his constant activity of temptation and deception.